Right Sliding Panel

 Physical Topology

-When access data flows through the physical network, it will display the metrics collected at each physical collection point in a physical topology form.
+When access data passes through the physical network, it is displayed in a physical topology showing the metric values collected at each physical collection point.

-• The data of nodes is obtained from the corresponding network location.
-If no data is collected at the corresponding network location for the current access data, it will be displayed as empty.
+• Node data is obtained from the corresponding network location.
+If no data is collected at a location for the current access data, it will be shown as empty.

 #1.3 Application Metrics

-Application metrics display the aggregated values of application metrics over a period in an overview chart.
-It also supports adding multiple line charts to show the trend of application metrics over time.
+Application metrics display aggregated values of application metrics over a period in an overview chart.
+Multiple line charts can be added to show metric trends over time.

 Application Metrics